pigupp/number-to-word-de/README.md

-# number-to-word-de
+# Number to text generator (german)
-This Program turns an integer from 0 to 1000 and returns the
+This program returns the corresponding number word from a given integer.